 - A current state employee may not accept outside employment that impairs his or her independence of judgment regarding his or her state duties, or that encourages him or her to disclose confidential information learned in his or her state job.
 Conn.
-Gen. Stat. § 1-84 (b). - A current state employee may not use his or her state position for financial gain, however inadvertent that use may be.
-For example, a current state employee who exercises any contractual, supervisory or regulatory authority over you or your business may not be able to work for you.
+Gen. Stat. § 1-84 (b). - A current state employee may not use his or her state position for his or her own financial gain or the gain of his or her family (spouse, child, child's spouse, parent, brother or sister) or an associated business, however inadvertent that use may be.
 Conn.
 Gen. Stat. § 1-84 (c).